“Epiphany” by Janet McKenzie, copyright 2003.

 LGBTQ Nativity 4: Queer Magi visit Mary, Josephine and Jesus

-This post is part of the LGBT Holidays series by Kittredge Cherry at the Jesus in Love Blog.
+This post is part of the LGBT Calendar series by Kittredge Cherry at the Jesus in Love Blog.
 The series celebrates religious and spiritual holidays, holy days, feast days, festivals, anniversaries, liturgical seasons and other occasions of special interest to LGBT and queer people of faith and our allies.

 Copyright © Kittredge Cherry.
 All rights reserved.